MUSC Bulletin | General Information

 The application for admission fee is payable when the application is filed; the matriculation fee is payable at the time the applicant accepts in writing the university’s offer of admission.
 (Note: this fee partially covers the cost of graduation and the cost of enrollment-related services.)

 Information on estimated costs of attendance for students enrolled at the Medical University is available at http://academicdepartments.musc.edu/esl/em/fin_aid/planning/budgets/.

 Obligation for Payment

 Failure to make timely payments to remove any indebtedness to the University when due is considered sufficient cause to withhold diploma or transcripts, to suspend all University services, including enrollment, and to assign the student’s account to a collection agency.
 The University reserves the right to assess interest, finance charges, and/or late fees on any indebtedness and all attorney’s fees, collection agent cost, and other related cost and charges for the collection of any amount not paid when due.

 Penalty will not be levied against financial aid recipients if the student can show that he/she was not responsible for the delay in the award.
-The unpaid balance will, however, be subject to an interest charge of ten percent per annum.

 Methods of Payment